• Skip to main content

 Sonicare replacement brush heads.

-If you own a Sonicare that uses click-on brush heads, you’ve made a good choice.
+If you own a Sonicare that uses their standard-version click-on brush heads (most models do), you’ve made a good choice.

 There are a number of factors that you should consider.
-They include: brush design and purpose, size, brushing effectiveness, convenience of use, interchangeability, replacement intervals and cost.
+They of course include brush design and intended purpose along with cleaning effectiveness.
+But other factors need to be considered too such as their convenience of use, head size, interchangeability, replacement intervals, and cost.
 We discuss all of these issues on this page.
-We also explain what Sonicare BrushSync brush heads are.

 What brush head choices (styles/designs/sizes) does Sonicare offer?